 Are Red Heelers aggressive with children?

-No. Red Heelers can sometimes exhibit herding behaviors around small and young children, due to their herding nature.
+Not when socialized early.
+Red Heelers can sometimes exhibit herding behaviors around small and young children, due to their herding nature.
 They can also “nip” at young children while they are playing, but they do not mean any harm — they just want to play!
 Socializing your Red Heeler from a young age with small children will show them how to behave around them.

 A loving and affectionate dog, the Red Heeler makes a great addition to any family home.
 These energetic and active dogs love to be by your side just as much as they like to be out exercising, and make a great companion for all.
 With a strong working desire, these dogs can be an extremely useful dog to have around the home or on a farm, but they also make excellent playmates and friends.